vemonet/rdflib-endpoint/README.md

-# SPARQL endpoint for Python custom functions ✨️🐍
+# SPARQL endpoint for RDFLib custom functions ✨️🐍

 A SPARQL endpoint to serve machine learning models, or any other logic implemented in Python.

 Built with RDFLib and FastAPI, CORS enabled.

-* See `function_openpredict.py` for examples to define a custom SPARQL function for RDFLib graphs.
+* See `app/function_openpredict.py` for examples to define a custom SPARQL function for RDFLib graphs.

-* Register the functions in the get `sparql_endpoint` function in `main.py` with:
+* Register the functions in the get `sparql_endpoint` function in `app/main.py` with:

   * ```python
     rdflib.plugins.sparql.CUSTOM_EVALS['SPARQL_openpredict_prediction'] = SPARQL_openpredict_prediction